Haroenv/dzello-dot-com/content/consulting/_index.md

 # Where am I located?

-I'm currently based on out Paris, France meaning that most or all of my work will be remote for US-based clients.
+I'm currently based out of Paris, France meaning that most or all of my work will be remote for US-based clients.
 I try to be as flexible as possible with my schedule so I can meet during the most convenient times for your team, wherever they may be around the globe.

 {{< spacing-icon "globe" >}}